Usage

 Where can I get the source code?

 The source code is in the Sourceforge CVS.
-Instructions how to access it are available here.
+Instructions

 How can I build Coverlipse myself from the CVS?